 Toys play a significant role in a child's development, contributing to their cognitive, motor, and sensory skills.

 Wooden Toys: Wooden toys are often simpler in design compared to plastic toys, encouraging open-ended play.
-Because they are less focused on detailed features or flashing lights, they stimulate a child's imagination, creativity, and problem-solving abilities.
+Wooden toys encourage imagination and problem-solving since they don't rely on flashy features or lights.
 For example, wooden blocks allow children to build structures in various ways, promoting critical thinking and fine motor skills.

 Many wooden toys, such as puzzles, building sets, or stacking toys, encourage children to engage in tactile learning, enhancing their hand-eye coordination and spatial awareness.
-Montessori and Waldorf educational philosophies emphasize the use of natural, simple materials like wood to encourage self-directed, imaginative play.
+Montessori and Waldorf schools use natural, simple materials like wood to promote self-directed and imaginative play.

 Plastic Toys: Plastic toys, on the other hand, often rely on pre-designed functions—buttons that trigger sounds, lights, or movements.
 While these features can be entertaining, they can limit a child's ability to think creatively or engage in independent problem-solving.
-Many plastic toys are highly interactive but can promote passive play, where the child watches or reacts to the toy rather than actively engaging with it.
+Plastic toys are often interactive but can lead to passive play, where kids just watch or react instead of actively engaging.

 That said, there are many plastic toys that offer educational value, especially those designed with STEM (Science, Technology, Engineering, and Mathematics) in mind.
 However, these often require batteries and electronics, which may detract from the sensory experiences that wooden toys provide.